 Sociology Faculty Vision and Intent

 We provide our students the opportunity to critically examine the social world, understand and question social dynamics, and acknowledge some of our society’s most pressing problems.
-Our students are informed and well-rounded, and thrive through a rigorous curriculum which provides opportunities to analyse, ask pertinent questions and evaluate theoretical standpoints.
+Our students are informed and objective thinkers, and thrive through a rigorous curriculum which provides opportunities to analyse sociological explanations, ask pertinent questions and evaluate theoretical standpoints.
 We hope our students go on to be the leaders of tomorrow, working for a more empathetic, socially-aware, inclusive and just future.

 In order to achieve this, we want to inspire students to: